lolscourge/Fall-Damage-Paper-Editor/README.md

 # Paper Editor (Fall Damage: Quotes)

 A CEP panel for Adobe Premiere Pro that automates the paper edit to timeline workflow for Fall Damage: Quotes.
 Transcribes footage with WhisperX, matches dialogue from the paper edit, and builds a full sequence with quote cards, leaderboards, hearts, intro cards, and end celebrations.
+Windows Only.

-> **[Download templates + bin (.zip)](https://YOUR_LINK_HERE)** — Required files (MOGRTs, overlays, WhisperX, FFmpeg).
+> **[Download templates + bin (.zip)](https://drive.google.com/file/d/1YszHtpkTxwsleWeCjRL4N_cZ__HjHxmZ/view?usp=drive_link)** — Required files (MOGRTs, overlays, WhisperX, FFmpeg).
 Extract and copy `templates/` and `bin/` into the extension folder before installing.

 ## Usage Guide

 ## Setup (One-Time)

 ### 1. Install the Panel
+- Download the extension (top right -> code -> download .zip) and extract to your Documents folder.
 - Download and extract the provided `.zip` file.
 It contains a `templates/` folder (MOGRT files, overlay videos, PSD template) and a `bin/` folder (WhisperX, FFmpeg, FFprobe executables).
 - Copy the `templates/` and `bin/` folders into the main extension folder (so they sit alongside `client/`, `host/`, etc.).
 - Run `install_dev.bat` as Administrator.
 This creates a symlink so Premiere can find the extension.